Part 3 - Device Registration

 to data.newDevice

 .
-This will put the result of this Losant API request back onto the payload at this location.
-The result will be the newly created device object.
+This puts the result of this Losant API request back onto the payload at this location.
+The result is the newly created device object.

 Now that we have a device, we can use another Losant API node to create an access key for it.